raynmetal/game-of-ur/README.md

 I decided against making an original game because I wanted to focus on the technical aspects of game development, and not on game design.
 Adapting an existing game seemed like a good way to limit the scope of my first project.

+## Installation

+Note that at the moment the project is only available on Windows.
+I have not yet attempted to run or build it on any other platform.

+### Pre-built executable

+The latest build of the project can be downloaded from this project's [releases page.](https://github.com/raynmetal/game-of-ur/releases)

+Once downloaded, the game zip can be extracted to any location of your choice, and then launched with `Game_Of_Ur.exe`.

+### Building from source

+#### Requirements

+> [!NOTE]
+> This application has not been tested with anything other than the Windows MinGW package available via MSYS2's package manager.

+This project uses [CMake](https://cmake.org/) for its build system, so make sure to have that installed.

+On your platform, download the following packages and place them somewhere discoverable by your compiler toolchain.

+- [MinGW-w64](https://www.mingw-w64.org/) -- For the C++ standard library headers, and for the compiler toolchain for building native Windows applications.

+- [SDL](https://www.libsdl.org/) -- For abstracting away platform specific tasks, like requesting a window for the application.

+- [SDL Image](https://github.com/libsdl-org/SDL_image) -- For loading of images in various formats.

+- [SDL TTF](https://github.com/libsdl-org/SDL_ttf) -- For loading and rendering fonts.

+- [GLEW](https://github.com/nigels-com/glew) -- For exposing OpenGL functionality available on this platform.

+- [Nlohmann JSON](https://json.nlohmann.me/) -- For serialization/deserialization of data to and from JSON.

+- [GLM](https://github.com/g-truc/glm) -- For linear algebra functions resembling those in GLSL, and for quaternion math.

+- [Assimp](https://github.com/assimp/assimp) -- For importing assets of various kinds, mainly 3D models.

+If you'd like to generate and tinker with the documentation generated for the project, also install [Doxygen](https://www.doxygen.nl/).

+Finally, [clone this repository,](https://github.com/raynmetal/game-of-ur) or download its snapshot.

+#### Compiling

+1. Enter the root directory of the project (the same one where README.md and LICENSE.txt are found).

+2. Run `cmake . -B build/ -DCMAKE_BUILD_TYPE=Debug` to initialize the build directory.

+3. Change to the build directory using `cd build`, then run `cmake --build .` to build the Debug version of the project.

+4. Run the (debug build of the) game using the generated `Game_Of_Ur-d.exe` file in the build folder.

 ## Goals

 - [x] Stylized 3D graphics